falense/b2_fuse/README.md

 * Threaded uploads and deletions, large files will cause problems as splitting uploads is not yet supported
 * Changes will only take effect online after 15+ seconds.
 This is a timeout in order to handle multiple successive closures and flushing of the same file.
-* First synchronization will take a long time, threading for this is not yet implemented.
+* First synchronization will take a long time.
+Threading speeds up the process, but FUSE driver will not respond to filesystem requests before synchronization is complete.

 ### Application specific notes: